School Assembly Ideas

 Every school has a theme for the year, but how do you get kids to buy into that theme when they are distance learning?

 Normally theme is everywhere.
 It's on shirts, in the hallways, and even on the school marquee out front.
 However, since many kids aren't in school, and schools can't gather together as one large group, it can be difficult to get everyone on the same page.
-An exciting show that incorporates your theme is one of the best virtual school assembly ideas.
+An exciting show that incorporates your theme is one of the best school assembly ideas.

 Your school theme will get some major cool points when students see a fun show that includes the theme and many of the key ideas.
 The theme will come to life as students see a real life physical example of the theme at work.

-Anti-Bullying Virtual Assembly
+Anti-Bullying School Assembly

-A proactive approach to bullying, like hosting a virtual assembly, can reap rewards down the line and stop issues before the arise.
+A proactive approach to bullying, like hosting a school assembly, can reap rewards down the line and stop issues before the arise.
 Plus when parents complain or ask what you are doing to address bullying, you can point to a concrete example of bringing in an anti-bullying assembly.
 School assemblies can be a huge piece of the puzzle in reducing bullying incidents at your school.

-End of the Year Virtual Assembly
+End of the Year School Assembly

-Another popular virtual school assembly idea is an end of the year show.
+Another popular school assembly idea is an end of the year show.
 Let's face it, by the end of the year the students are done.
 Grades are in, testing is over, and those hot summer days can lead to some unruly classrooms.
 Why not have a school assembly on one of the last days of school to close out the year with a bang?

 Hosting a show on field day is another popular school assembly idea.
 There are a few different ways to use an assembly on field day.
 You can have an all-school assembly in the morning to kick off the field day activities.
 This can be a great idea to unify the school and set expectations for the day.